Mirror mount: Operation

 The fine-thread screws show a slip and stick behaviour; when used manually, a torque is applied with two fingers until the thread slips a bit, then the new position is read on a scale.
 Inexpensive screws do long slips and lack a scale.
 Precision micrometers perform better and provide a scale for reference.
 When used remotely, an electric motor is used to apply short pulses of torque.
 The motor is firmly connected with the screw and the thread and nothing else so that the pulse is absorbed by friction.
 To read out the position electronically, a rotary encoder is attached.
-When the ball is not completely centered on the screw and the axis is not normal to the mirror surface (which is an explicit feature of some convenience mirror mounts), a small sinus movement of the mirror is overlaid onto the linear movement, which a controller could compensate for.
-For analog fine control (5 nm), piezos are built into the mobile frame.
+When the ball is not completely centered on the screw and the axis of the screw is not normal to the mirror surface (which is an explicit feature of some high-end mirror mounts), a small cosine error in the movement of the mirror is overlaid onto the linear movement of the screw, which a controller could compensate for.
+If finer control over the position of the mirror is required, piezo driven mirrors can be employed with a movement distance of a few μm, and without the stick-slip phenomenon of a mechanical screw.

 Applications

 Laser cavity end mirrors need very precise alignment.
 Due to their low divergence laser beams need precise steering mirrors.
-For rapid prototyping on an optical table mirror mounts can be used to hold other elements besides mirrors, for example lenses often need to be aligned for minimal coma.
+For prototyping optical systems on an optical table mirror mounts can be used to hold other elements besides mirrors, for example lenses often need to be aligned for minimal coma.
 Sometimes prisms only need two axes alignment and can be mounted on a mirror mount rather than a three-axis prism table.

 Critical phase matched crystals can be aligned and tuned precisely with a standard mirror mount.
 The same is true for small etalons, retarders and polarizers.
 Furthermore, mirror mounts using magnets instead of springs allow the mobile frame to be removed and later replaced in exactly the same position.